zopefoundation/zope.structuredtext/docs/index.rst

   from zope.structuredtext.stng import structurize st = structurize(raw)

-The output of :func:`structurize` is simply a :class:`StructuredTextDocument` object containing :class:`StructuredTextParagraph` objects arranged in a hierarchy.
+The output of :func:`~.structurize` is simply a :class:`~.StructuredTextDocument` object containing :class:`~.StructuredTextParagraph` objects arranged in a hierarchy.
 Paragraphs are delimited by strings of two or more whitespace characters beginning and ending with newline characters.
 Hierarchy is indicated by indentation.
 The indentation